lahwaacz/pytest-nginx/README.rst

 * **nginx_proc** - session scoped fixture, which manages the nginx daemon with the most basic configuration for serving static files.
+* **nginx_php_proc** - session scoped fixture, which manages the nginx daemon and the php-fpm daemon, both configured to work together.

 All fixtures take the name of a fixture managing the server root directory.
 In the simplest case it is an empty temporary directory managed with the